 |Botanical Name||Portulacaria afra|

-|Bloom Time||Late spring to early summer|
+|Bloom Time||Late spring to early summer (flowers are indistinct)|

 |Flower Color||White, pink|